 It is critical to consult with pancreatic cancer specialists, physicians who diagnose and treat a high volume of pancreatic cancer patients.
 Many physicians can be knowledgeable about the disease, but the extensive clinical experience of specialists gives them a deeper understanding of the specific challenges for those living with pancreatic cancer.

 Manax notes: “Despite the increasing incidence of pancreatic cancer, this is a disease that is still not seen as frequently as other cancers, such as breast, lung, etc. It is important to seek expertise from individuals whom treat this disease regularly and are familiar with the most up-to-date scientific/clinical research.”

-PanCAN’s Patient Central can provide you with a list of specialists in your area.
+PanCAN’s PanCAN Patient Services can provide you with a list of specialists in your area.

 How Do You Find the Best Treatment Options?

 It’s crucial to understand that every treatment available today was approved through a clinical trial.
 Pancreatic cancer patients who participate in clinical research have better outcomes.
-Contact Patient Central to have an Associate run a trial search for you or visit Clinical Trial Finder to start your own search.
+Contact PanCAN Patient Services to have a Case Manager run a trial search for you or visit Clinical Trial Finder to start your own search.

 What About the Quality of Life for a Patient?